 We Have the Right Size for You

 As shim washers are generally used as compensators to absorb friction and tolerances, the fit generally doesn’t need to be perfect and as such off-the-shelf shims in common sizes are usually more than satisfactory for the job.
-Where something more bespoke is required, though, we can certainly help.
+Where something more bespoke is required, though, we can certainly help to create custom shim washers of any size and thickness.

 We supply shim washers UK wide in a range of gauges and thicknesses and can even supply specific internal and external diameters to suit your requirements.
 Although we stock large quantities in popular gauges, diameters and thicknesses, we also pride ourselves on being able to provide bespoke orders.